koajs/koa-redis/README.md

 Alias to `session.quit()`.
 It is not safe to use the real end function, as it cuts off the queue.

+### session.status

+String giving the connection status updated using `client.status`.

 ### session.connected

-Boolean giving the connection status updated using `client.connected` after any of the events above is fired.
+Boolean giving the connection status updated using `client.status` after any of the events above is fired.

-### session.\_redisClient
+### session.client

 Direct access to the `ioredis` client object.

-### session.client

-Direct access to the `co-redis` wrapper around the `ioredis` client.

 ## Benchmark